DiscreteTom/WebCaster/README.md

 ```

 Then, on one device, click 'Register as Viewer', on another device, click 'Cast Screen', you will see your screen on the viewer device.

+## Credit

+The WebXR part of this project is highly inspired by [threejs-webrtc](https://github.com/AidanNelson/threejs-webrtc).